You want to get your projects completed on time and on budget?

 Next add the project into the resource plan and enter estimates for the amount of work involved and the types of resources needed.

-Let’s say the new project is called Project Beta and it needs 50 days of the Mobile Development Teams time over 5 weeks.
+Let’s say the new project is called Project Beta and it needs 50 days of the Mobile Product Teams time over 5 weeks.

 You could also enter the work required in FTE or points if you work agile.